COMMITMENT & OPPORTUNITIES

-Customers who wish to provide feedback to The Brimell Group can do so through e-mail.
-All feedback will be directed to the CEO and the Customer Relations Manager.
-Customers can expect to hear back within 3 days.
+Customers who wish to provide feedback to Brimell Toyota can do so through e-mail.
+All feedback will be directed to our Customer Care Team at email@example.com.
 Feedback will be addressed according to our organization’s regular feedback management procedures.

-The Brimell Group will notify the public that our documents related to accessible customer service, are available upon request by posting a notice in each reception area.
+Brimell Toyota will notify the public that our documents related to accessible customer service, are available upon request by posting a notice in each reception area.

-Any policy of The Brimell Group that does not respect and promote the dignity and independence of people with disabilities will be modified or removed.
+Any policy of Brimell Toyota that does not respect and promote the dignity and independence of people with disabilities will be modified or removed.